Going with blackberry honey is one healthy way you can take when you need some berry treats.

 Some raw honey from blackberries may have a stronger taste.
 The hints of berry make it ideal for BBQ sauces, marinades, and glazes.

 Blackberry blossoms from all rubus species produce nectars that honeybees harvest for honey.
 These bees love all Rubus flowers as they offer them plenty of nectar and pollen.

 Sellers typically do not differentiate between these species sources.
 Hence, you may see this honey labeled as either blackberry blossom honey or bramble honey.

 “Bramble” simply means that the nectar and honey come from wild blackberries rather than cultivated ones.
 This, in turn, makes it more organic.

-Therefore, blackberry and bramble honey are not different nor related products because they are exactly the same.
+Therefore, blackberry and bramble honey are not different or related products because they are exactly the same.

 Enjoy its Berry Goodness

-Sometimes called “bramble honey,” blackberry honey may come from wild bushes rather than cultivated ones.
+Sometimes called “bramble honey,” honey from blackberries may come from wild bushes rather than cultivated ones.
 It is deep and rich while still being fruity, crisp, and sweet, with a slight berry tang.

 Recommended for common everyday issues, it is a great sugar substitute.